Klimentina2709/MHRA/README.md

 Special thanks to mentor Ognen Bendevski for guidance and support throughout the development process.
 Developed for the Macedonian Human Resources Association (MHRA).

+## Contact

+If you have any questions, feel free to contact me.